matthewjwoodruff/summaries/src/soton.md

     Some others as well --- apparently optimization is a hot topic in electromagnetics.
     (Or it was in 2007, anyhow.)

-# Multi-Fidelity Optimization via Surrogate Modelling
+# Multi-Fidelity Optimization via Surrogate Modeling
  *Alexander I. J. Forrester and Andra ́s So ́ bester and Andy J. Keane*

 This is from Proc.
 R. Soc.
 A (2007) 463, 3251–3269.